rdovgialo/fallower/README.md

 - App generates a fallow up email as on-page text
 - App generated an Implementation guide for the client with code examples
 - App Generated FAQ's a on-page text
+- App Displays BV widgets with test-garlic instance and exmample data on seperate page.

 (additional / not confirmed)
 - App creates a unassigned Jira subtask witht the project scope in place

+### MVP

+- a GUI were you can specify scope
+- App returns Feeds, code snippets, fallow up guide